1Password

 • Admin should recheck if there is any unwanted access to any vault/content.

-If you find any suspicious activity, report immediately to the administrator in order to take action.
+In case of identifying any suspicious activity, report immediately to the administrator in order to take action.